top of page

 Behind the Mirror is the biography of Jeanne Simons, as told to Sabine Oishi.
 It documents her amazing life trajectory, including, the founding of the Linwood Center, dedicated to the treatment of children on the autism spectrum.
 It was only late in life that she came to realize that she was on the spectrum herself - a fact that helps to explain her extraordinary insight into the needs of the children in her care and her treatment success.

-A close friend introduces her to Leila, a landscape architect, who is coping with a loss of her own.
-In working with her on redesign the garden to make it more manageable, Gabrielle herself goes through a transformation, and feelings that she thought had died with her husband begin to flare up again.
-Will she dare to reach for the future that is on offer?
+A friend introduces her to Leila, a landscape architect, who is coping with a loss of her own.
+In the process of redesigning the garden together to make it more manageable, the two women develop a deepening bond.
+But to escape the pull of the past and accept that she might have a future after all, Gabrielle has to open herself up to a transformation of her own.
+Will she dare to open her heart one last time and reach for a new beginning?

 REVIEWS & PRESS